flagbit/akeneo-product-cloner/README.md

 Put in a new **product code** and click on **save**.
 After that check if all the data is correct for the new product.

+## Known Issues ##
+* A product that contains values in unique attributes except of its identifier, can not be cloned

 ## License ##

 The TableAttributeBundle is licensed under the MIT License - see the [LICENSE](LICENSE) file for details